calvincramer/theseus/README.md

 # About

 This game is a clone of an old iPhone game I used to play called Theseus by Jason Fieldman for the TI-84 Plus.
 The name is based upon the story "Theseus and the Minotaur".
-While this is a clone of the older version of the game from 2008 [link](https://www.fieldman.org/theseus) and apparantly he came out with a newer version of it in 2015! [link](https://www.fieldman.org/theseus-plus) and you can see the source code of the original here [link](https://github.com/jmfieldman/Theseus).
-All of the level designs are from Jason Fieldman's game.
+While this is a clone of the [older version of the game from 2008](https://www.fieldman.org/theseus) and apparantly he came out with a [newer version of it in 2015](https://www.fieldman.org/theseus-plus)!
+You can see the source code of the original [here](https://github.com/jmfieldman/Theseus).
+All of the level designs are copied from Jason Fieldman's game.

-The Level Maker is just a graphical tool to easily generate the needed representation that is used to store levels.
+The Level Maker is a graphical tool to easily generate the needed representation that is used to store levels.

 The Pre Compiler is used to take the nicely formatted for human eyes text file and remove all unecessary things before converting to .8xp.